Coverage Explanation

 Emergency and urgent care services are covered anywhere in the United States, including the United States Territories.
 Emergency, urgent, or any other health care services provided outside of the United States are not covered, except for emergency care requiring hospitalization in Canada and Mexico.

-Members could be referred to seek medical support by reaching Health Net’s 24 hours Nurse advice line (N24) to speak with a nurse.
-Providers may contact the Medi-Cal Provider Services Department, Community Health Plan of Imperial Valley Provider Services Center or CalViva Health Medi-Cal Provider Services Center (for Fresno, Kings and Madera counties) with questions.
+Members could be referred to seek medical support by reaching Health Net’s 24 hour Nurse advice line to speak with a nurse.
+Providers may contact the Health Net Medi-Cal Provider Services Department, Community Health Plan of Imperial Valley Provider Services Center or CalViva Health Medi-Cal Provider Services Center (for Fresno, Kings and Madera counties) with questions.

 If a medical emergency occurs, members should be directed to the nearest emergency room for care or call 911.
 Members are encouraged to use the 911 emergency response system as appropriate.
-Members should notify their primary care physician (PCP) as soon as possible.
+For follow up care, members should notify their primary care physician (PCP) as soon as possible after discharge from the hospital or emergency room.
 Emergency services are available 24 hours a day, 7 days a week.

 Emergency Department Medical Screening Exam